What is multifocal motor neuropathy?

-Multifocal motor neuropathy is a progressive muscle disorder characterized by muscle weakness in the hands, with differences from one side of the body to the other in the specific muscles involved.
+Multifocal motor neuropathy is a progressive muscle disorder characterized by weakness in the hands, with differences from one side of the body to the other in the specific muscles involved.
 It affects men much more than women.
-Symptoms also include muscle wasting, cramping, and involuntary contractions or twitching of the leg muscles.
-The disorder is sometimes mistaken for amyotrophic laterial sclerosis (ALS, or Lou Gehrig's disease) but unlike ALS, it is treatable.
-An early and accurate diagnosis allows patients to recover quickly.
+Symptoms also include:

 Treatment for multifocal motor neuropathy varies.
-Some individuals experience only mild, modest symptoms and require no treatment.
+Some people experience only mild symptoms and do not require treatment.
 For others, treatment generally consists of intravenous immunoglobulin (IVIg) or immunosuppressive therapy with cyclophosphamide.

-Improvement in muscle strength usually begins within 3 to 6 weeks after treatment is started.
-Most patients who receive treatment early experience little, if any, disability.
+Improvement in muscle strength usually begins within three to six weeks after treatment is started.
+Most who receive treatment early experience little, if any, disability.
 However, there is evidence of slow progression over many years.